A-rongo/delani-studio/README.md

 # Delani-studio
 ## Description
-{this is a software of joint software developers  that enables them to create different softwares and also people are able to commet for more feedback. }
+{this is a software of joint software developers  that enables them to create different softwares and also people are able to commet for more feedback. static web development page}
 ## Setup/Installation Requirements
 * to get code you fork from my github https://github.com/A-rongo/delani-studio.git
 ## Known Bugs
-{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }
+{none }
 ## Technologies Used
 {I used  html
 css